OOI-RCA-APL/ceres/docs/getting-started.md

 ![Screenshot of received messages in web console.](../images/intro/messages.png)

-_The messages, alerts and log views can be resized by dragging their horizontal dividers._

 ## CLI

 Open up another terminal in the project directory, enter your virtual environment, and try running the following commands.